Charging Infrastructure

 Reliable and cost-effective charging infrastructure is essential for smooth operation of a battery-electric truck (BET) fleet.
 Continued technological improvements and an increasing number of heavy-duty truck charging infrastructure have helped electric vehicle supply equipment (EVSE) manufacturers and EVSE service providers refine their products and services to serve the industry more effectively.
 However, the heavy-duty truck charging industry is still emerging, and funding, planning, construction, and utility grid capacity can pose challenges to deploying EVSE at scale.

-70 High-Powered Charging Dispensers
+70 High-Powered Charging Dispensers Funded by the California Energy Commission

 To charge Class 8 BETs, JETSI project partners will deploy: